 Learn more about our partners:

-Robert Wood Johnson Foundation has worked to improve health and health care for more than 40 years.
-We are working with others to build a national Culture of Health enabling everyone in America to live longer, healthier lives.
-For more information, visit www.rwjf.org.
-Follow the Foundation on Twitter at www.rwjf.org/twitter or on Facebook at www.rwjf.org/facebook.
+For more than 40 years the Robert Wood Johnson Foundation has worked to improve health and health care.
+We are striving to build a national Culture of Health that will enable all to live longer, healthier lives now and for generations to come.
+For more information, visit rwjf.org.
+Follow the Foundation on Twitter at rwjf.org/twitter or on Facebook at rwjf.org/facebook.

 The W.K.
-Kellogg Foundation (WKKF), founded in 1930 as an independent, private foundation by breakfast cereal pioneer, Will Keith Kellogg, is among the largest philanthropic foundations in the United States.
+Kellogg Foundation (WKKF), founded in 1930 as an independent, private foundation by breakfast cereal innovator and entrepreneur Will Keith Kellogg, is among the largest philanthropic foundations in the United States.
 Guided by the belief that all children should have an equal opportunity to thrive, WKKF works with communities to create conditions for vulnerable children so they can realize their full potential in school, work and life.
-The Kellogg Foundation is based in Battle Creek, Mich., and works throughout the United States and internationally, as well as with sovereign tribes.
-Special emphasis is paid to priority places where there are high concentrations of poverty and where children face significant barriers to success.
+The Kellogg Foundation is based in Battle Creek, Michigan, and works throughout the United States and internationally, as well as with sovereign tribes.
+Special attention is paid to priority places where there are high concentrations of poverty and where children face significant barriers to success.
 WKKF priority places in the U.S. are in Michigan, Mississippi, New Mexico and New Orleans; and internationally, are in Mexico and Haiti.
-For more information, visit www.wkkf.org.
+For more information, visit wkkf.org.